NREL/grapinator/README.md

 A [sqlite database](db/README.md) has been provided using the classic demo Northwind db.
 A grapinator [schema definition file](grapinator/resources/northwind_schema.dct) for this demo has been configured for this database as a playground and will be invoked during application startup via the default [grapinator.ini](grapinator/resources/grapinator.ini) file.

-Follow the build instructions below to get everything up and running.
+Follow the build instructions below to get the playground up and running.
+Once app.py is started, you will have a web service up and running on localhost:8443.
+You may use the built in [GraphiQL web page](http://localhost:8443/northwind/gql) to try some queries.

 ### Development setup
 #### Setup OSX/Linux